skaarj1989/mWebSockets/README.md

 ### config.h

-Change below definition if needed:
+Change below definition if you use a different controller:

 ```cpp
 #define ETHERNET_CONTROLLER   W5100